The Importance of Oral Health Guidance & Dental Care

 Advocating for Cleft on the Oral Health Agenda

-In May 2021, at the 74th World Health Assembly (WHA), Smile Train, FDI, and the International Association for Dental Research (IADR) advocated for the inclusion of cleft lip and palate in Resolution WHA 74.5, a historic resolution on Oral health.
+In May 2021, at the 74th World Health Assembly (WHA), Smile Train, FDI, and the International Association for Dental Research (IADR) advocated for including cleft lips and palates in Resolution WHA 74.5, a historic measure on oral health.

-Following the passage of the resolution, the World Health Organization drafted a global strategy on oral health, soliciting feedback from civil society and oral health stakeholders.
-FDI submitted a joint statement with feedback and recommendations for strengthening the implementation of the oral health resolution, including recognition of cleft lip and palate within the global burden of oral diseases, joining forces with Smile Train and more than 60 organizations who signed on in support of this feedback.
+Once the resolution passed, the World Health Organization solicited feedback from civil society and oral health stakeholders to draft a global strategy on oral health.
+FDI submitted a joint statement with feedback and recommendations for how to better implement the oral health resolution, including recognizing clefts within the global burden of oral diseases.
+Smile Train joined with more than 60 organizations to sign on in support of this feedback.

-Safety and quality protocol in dental procedures: Patient safety is Smile Train´s #1 priority.
-This protocol describes detailed requirements that must be met by health care organizations providing dental care for patients born with clefts.
+Safety and quality protocol in dental procedures: Patient safety is Smile Train’s number-one priority.
+This protocol details the requirements that healthcare organizations providing dental care for people with clefts must meet.

-Smile Train will continue to advocate for cleft lip and palate as an essential focus area within international and national strategies to reduce the global burden of oral disease and advance Universal Health Coverage.
+Smile Train will continue to advocate for including clefts as an essential focus area within international and national strategies for reducing the global burden of oral disease and advancing Universal Health Coverage.

 Bere Pachuca

-- Dr. Peter Mossey, Smile Train Global Medical Advisory Board, FDI Cleft Oral Health Expert Panel Member & the Director, WHO Collaborating Centre, Dean & Clinical Professor of University of Dundee
+- Dr. Peter Mossey, Smile Train Global Medical Advisory Board Member; FDI Cleft Oral Health Expert; Panel Member and Director, WHO Collaborating Centre; Dean and Clinical Professor, University of Dundee

 Share the Guidelines